Italy national under-17 football team

 The Italy national U-17 football team is the national under-17 football team of Italy and is controlled by the Italian Football Federation.

 The team competes in the UEFA European Under-17 Championship, held every year.
-If qualified, the team also competes in the FIFA U-17 World Cup, which is held every two years.
+If qualified, the team also competes in the FIFA U-17 World Cup, which since the 2025 edition is also held every year.